 ●Vomiting, diarrhea, or rumination (swallowing, regurgitating, then reswallowing food).

 ●Avoids foods with particular textures (eg, hard or crunchy), which may be a sign of a problem with chewing/swallowing.

 ●Avoids types or groups of food (eg, milk, wheat), which can be a sign of a food allergy or intolerance.

 ●Drinks large amounts of low-calorie liquids or fruit juices.
 Drinking these beverages may prevent the child from eating solid foods, which contain more calories.

-●Follows a restricted diet (vegetarian, wheat or lactose free, etc).
+●Follows a restricted diet (eg, vegetarian, lactose free, wheat or gluten free).

 ●Behavioral rigidity or sensory aversions that result in self-imposed feeding restrictions.